Tools4everBV/HelloID-Conn-Prov-Target-SDWorx-X-Tend365/README.md

 ### Correlation configuration

-The correlation configuration is used to specify which properties will be used to match an existing account within _X-Trend_ to a person in _HelloID_.
+The correlation configuration is used to specify which properties will be used to match an existing account within _X-Tend_ to a person in _HelloID_.

 | Setting                   | Value                             |
 | ------------------------- | --------------------------------- |